arunbaby0/arunbaby.com/_ai_agents/0001-what-are-ai-agents.md

 ### 5.3 Generative Agents: The Simulation
 Researchers filled a virtual "Smallville" with 25 agents (John, Alice, Bob...).
 * **The Life:** They woke up, cooked breakfast, went to work, and gossiped.
 * **The Emergence:** Users saw emergent behavior.
-One agent planned a Valentine's Day party.
+One agent planned a Valentine's party.
 It told another agent.
 That agent passed the invite on.
 On the day of the party, 5 agents showed up. **No one programmed the party.** It happened organically through the agents' memory and planning interactions.

 ### 5.4 Devin: The Software Engineer
 In 2024, Cognition Labs released Devin.